 Allison Hsu holds a BA in biology and a BS in communication studies from the University of Texas in Austin and an MD from UTSouthwestern Medical School in Dallas, TX.
 She worked as an academic pediatric hospitalist prior to taking a hiatus from clinical medicine to be a full-time mother to her kids.
 In addition, she has taught and tutored graduate level biochemistry and volunteered teaching faith formation classes of various ages.
 She lives in the outskirts of Dallas with her husband and three children.

 Leslie Spencer is a University of Dallas grad who has taught for many years, including several years teaching math, physics and chemistry at Kolbe Academy day school in Napa, California.
 She has also, as a homeschooling mom, run homeschooling science co-ops and FIRST Lego robotics teams.
-Leslie helped launch our online science program the first two years.
-She took some time off from teaching full-time, but filled in as a substitute teacher for the past two years.
-She is excited to be teaching again in the 2017-18 school year.
+Leslie helped launch Kolbe's online science program in 2013 and helped to pilot the online hands-on lab program.

 Ann Still received her BA and MA in Education from the University of Florida.
 She taught middle school science for ten years in Catholic schools both in in the Archdiocese of Palm Beach, FL and the Archdiocese of Atlanta, GA.
 She is currently a certified K-8 teacher in the state of Georgia.
 One of her priorities in teaching was the integration of technology into the curriculum, so she very much looks forward to teaching in a technology-based program with Kolbe Academy.
 Ann and her husband Shawn live in a suburb of Atlanta, GA with their three children.